Management Committee Chairperson

 Julia Steele Scott

-Julia is the State Manager, SA & WA, for Philanthropy Australia, working to grow giving in South Australia and Western Australia.
-She has a strong commercial acumen and a background in the not-for profit, health and finance sectors.
+Julia works for the Klein Family Foundation and was the State Manager, SA & WA, for Philanthropy Australia, working to grow giving in South Australia and Western Australia.
+She has a strong commercial acumen and a background in the not-for-profit, health and finance sectors.
 Julia is passionate about encouraging philanthropy and enabling people to make the most of their charitable giving,

 James is the WA & SA State Manager of Creative Partnerships Australia.
 He is a graduate of the Executive Program for Non-Profit Leaders in the Arts, Stanford University, and holds a Graduate Certificate of Social Impact from UWA.
 In 2011 he researched the growing phenomenon of collaborative giving in the USA and on returning to Australia, helped to start Impact100 WA, the first Impact100 group outside the USA.